Master of Arts in Human Rights

 - Unit: Department of Legal Studies

-- Program registration:Program approved and registered by the New York State Education DepartmentProgram registered as a non-degree post-graduate specialization program by the Hungarian Educational Authority (HEA)Program subject to accreditation by the Agency for Quality Assurance and Accreditation Austria (AQ-Austria)
+- Program registration:Program approved and registered by the New York State Education DepartmentProgram registered as a non-degree post-graduate specialization program by the Hungarian Educational Authority (HEA)Program accredited by the Agency for Quality Assurance and Accreditation Austria (AQ-Austria)

 - Program length: 10 months